NTIG-Uppsala/admin-narvaro/README.md

 All pages are located in `pages/<route>.js` and all scripts starting with `_` are not seen as a page that can be visited by the client. `pages/api/<route>.js` is used as a built in REST api which can be called from the client and other api routes.

 # Frontend routes
 The index page is the main page where the status of a person can be seen.
-The persons role can also be seen and when they last their status
+The persons role can also be seen and when they last changed their status.

 ## /setstatus?auth={authcode}
 The setstatus page is where the status of a person can be set.
 To visit the setstatus page you need to have a valid uri and providing in the url.
 All people have a unique uri.
-The person are also given a group and a privilege.
-The privilege specifies if the person can only change their own status, all statuses in their group or all statuses.
+The people are also given a group and a privilege.
+The privilege specifies if the person can only change their own status, all statuses in their group or statuses of all the people.

 ## /dashboard (aka the admin panel)
 This page is where the admin can configure all people.
 On the admin panel page every persons name, role, group privilege, uri and physical device can be seen and changes.
 The dashboard is password protected to prevent unauthorized access.
 To login to the dashboard the user is prompted with a login screen.
-The password is then submited to the backend (`/api/auth/login`) and checked if it matches the password in the database.
+The password is then submitted to the backend (`/api/auth/login`) and checked if it matches the password in the database.

 # API (/api/)
 ## /auth/login (POST)